NEET Eligibility Criteria 2020 –

 NEET Eligibility Criteria - Details of Qualifying Examination Codes

-Aspirants who apply online for NEET 2020 have to select a code for qualifying examination appropriate from the list given below:
+Aspirants who apply online for NEET 2020 have to select a code for qualifying examination appropriate from the list given below.
+In case of confusion in NEET 2020 qualifying codes,

 : Candidates who will be appearing for their Class 12 board exam in 2020 and awaiting their result must choose this code.
 However, such candidates must have qualified their class 12 as per the specified criterion at the time of admissions failing which they will become ineligible.